ajoglekar/nemo-smr/readme.txt

 How to run graph labeler with labelg.exe
-1. Build labelg.exe: Go to src\main\nauty\nauty25r9 and run '.\configure' and then 'make all'.
+1. Build labelg.exe: If you are on windows machine, would require cygwin with gcc.
+Go to src\main\nauty\nauty25r9 and run '.\configure' and then 'make all'.
 On success, labelg.exe will be present under the same folder.
 2. Make sure network-motif java project is build successfully.
 To ensure this, check the class files are present under target\classes and